tocalabs/toca-docs/src/book/general_concepts/connecting_everything.md

 To connect a listener to your app follow these steps when creating a new App:
 1. When you get to the "Linked project resources" section of the App Creation wizard, click in the Add Listener auto complete field.
 2. A list of all your listeners will appear before you, if you have already created a listener then you can select the listeners you want
-3. If not, scroll to the bottom of the auto complete suggestions and there will be an option to create a New Listener
+3. If not, scroll to the bottom of the auto complete suggestions and there will be an option to create a new listener
 4. Click `+ New Listener` and this will then allow you to select a workflow to add the listener to.
 Follow the wizard until the listener is created